Latest ATP Tour News

 All tournaments which were due to take place in the remainder of March, April, May, June and July were either cancelled or rescheduled for later in the season, including Wimbledon, which was cancelled for the first time since the Second World War.

 ATP tournaments will resume on 22 August at the Western & Southern Open – relocated from Cincinnati to New York – and the US Open, which will be played behind closed doors.

-A four-week European clay-court season will follow with back-to-back Masters 1000 Series events in Madrid and Rome, followed immediately by the French Open, which will take place from 28 September-11 October with limited spectator capacity allowed.
+A four-week European clay-court season will follow with a 250 tournament in Kitzbuhel, a Masters 1000 Series in Rome and a 500 in Hamburg, followed immediately by the French Open, which will take place from 27 September-11 October with limited spectator capacity allowed.
 One final ATP 250 event takes place on clay after the French Open in Sardinia, Italy.

 The ATP have also announced a revised rankings system which will be in operation once tennis resumes: A player’s ATP Tour ranking will be based on their results from March 2019-December 2020, a 22-month period, to avoid penalising players who are unable or willing to play for the remainder of the 2020 season.